Countly/countly-sdk-documentation/ios/next.md

   data owner will always be the current user if caching is not enabled.
 </p>
 <p>
-  You can also register (or remove) RCDownloadCallback to do different things after the SDK initialization.
+  You can also register (or remove) RCDownloadCallbacks to do different things after the SDK initialization.
 You can register callbacks multiple times:
 </p>
 <div class="tabs">